LuffyTheFox/Glaze/README.md

     Enable the Addon
         Find "Glaze: Protect Image" in the list and check the box to enable it.
+        Use Install Libraries button to install python libraries for addon in your Blender.

     Access the Addon
         In the 3D View, go to the Glaze tab in the right panel.